ResponsiblyUnranked/PythonSoftwareDesign/README.md

 While not using type hints makes it easier to get started in Python, it makes your code much, _much_ more difficult to understand, and I believe beginner tutorials should be using type hints.
 They are also the backbone of good interface design.

+This is also my playground as a developer to learn more about the design patterns myself and add more examples as I learn about them.

+## Project Layout
+TBC

+## Contributing
+All contributions, criticisms, and comments are welcome.
+I am just a single developer working on this project in my free time, and I will probably make mistakes!
+So I'm happy for you to contribute corrections too.

+Please read CONTRIBUTING.md for more information.